hollyschinsky/todos-app-pwa/lesson8.md

 2. Create a new project in Firebase

-3. Install `firebase-tools`
+3. Install the `firebase-tools` package.
+This gives you access to the Firebase CLI to use for easily deploying your apps for hosting.

-    npm install -g firebase-tools
+    `npm install -g firebase-tools`

 4. Login to Firebase from the command line

-    firebase login
+    `firebase login`

 5. Run the `init` command from the root of the project you want to host (ie: **~/pgday/todos-app-starter/**).

-    firebase init
+      `firebase init`

 6. Next the Firebase tools will prompt you will the following questions: